mikey179/releaseIt/readme.md

 $ chmod +x releaseIt.phar
 ```

-We recommend moving the file into a directory which is in `$PATH`.
+It is recommended to move the file into a directory which is in `$PATH`.

 ### Manual Installation from Source